Southern Man (song): Response

 Southern rock band Lynyrd Skynyrd wrote their song "Sweet Home Alabama" in response to "Southern Man" and "Alabama" from Young's 1972 album Harvest.
 Young has said that he is a fan of both "Sweet Home Alabama" and Ronnie Van Zant, the lead vocalist for Lynyrd Skynyrd.
 "They play like they mean it," Young said in 1976.
 "I'm proud to have my name in a song like theirs."
 Young has also been known to play "Sweet Home Alabama" in concert occasionally.
 To demonstrate this camaraderie, Van Zant frequently wore a Neil Young Tonight's the Night T-shirt while performing "Sweet Home Alabama".
 Crazy Horse bassist Billy Talbot can often be seen reciprocating by wearing a Jack Daniel's-styled Lynyrd Skynyrd T-shirt (including at the Live Rust concert).

 Warren Zevon's 1980 song "Play it All Night Long" is seen as a reaction to the perceived feud between "Southern Man" and "Sweet Home Alabama", as stated by Far Out Magazine in a 2024 piece: "Zevon’s ‘Play It All Night Long’ was his tongue-in-cheek way of basically saying, “Who cares?
 It’s a pointless feud, and both songs suck anyway."
 Young would eventually collaborate with Zevon on his albums Sentimental Hygiene and Transverse City.

 In his book Waging Heavy Peace: A Hippie Dream, Young stated that Lynyrd Skynyrd wrote "Sweet Home Alabama" not in response to "Southern Man", but rather to Young's song "Alabama".
 Young noted that Lynyrd Skynyrd's implied criticism was deserved because Young's lyrics on "Alabama" were condescending and accusatory.
+However, a sample of "Southern Man" can be heard in the recording of "Sweet Home Alabama" at approximately the 55 second mark.